-1.13.
-The variance between risks (τ^2) is the variance of the true class rates for class ratemaking, or the variance between the individual risk propensities within a class for experience rating.
-The process variance excluding the effect of shifting parameters over time (δ^2) is the random fluctuation of the class loss costs for class ratemaking, or the random fluctuation of an individual risk's loss costs for experience rating.
-The portion of the within variance due to shifting parameters over time (ζ^2) is the variance of the average class pure premium stemming from changes in the class risk parameters over time, or the variance in the individual risk's expected pure premium stemming from changes in the insured's attributes over time.

-1.14. (a) A rating plan that uses a reasonable primary-excess split has less variance of the individual risk's credibility weighted experience, whereas a no-split rating plan has higher variance.
+- 1.13.
+The variance between risks $(\tau^2)$ is the variance of the true class rates for class ratemaking, or the variance between the individual risk propensities within a class for experience rating.
+The process variance excluding the effect of shifting parameters over time $(\delta^2)$ is the random fluctuation of the class loss costs for class ratemaking, or the random fluctuation of an individual risk's loss costs for experience rating.
+The portion of the within variance due to shifting parameters over time $(\zeta^2)$ is the variance of the average class pure premium stemming from - 1.14. (a) A rating plan that uses a reasonable primary-excess split has less variance of the individual risk's credibility weighted experience, whereas a no-split rating plan has higher variance.
 Thus this change in the rating plan doesn't change the variance of the hypothetical means, but it effectively decreases the process variance of the individual risk's experience.
 This decreases the K value in the credibility formula and increases the credibility.
 There is no change in the effect of shifting risk parameters.